EliasNehme/DeepSTORM3D/README.md

 # Contact

-To report any bugs, suggest improvements, or ask questions, please contact me at "seliasne@campus.technion.ac.il"
+To report any bugs, suggest improvements, or ask questions, please contact me at "seliasne@gmail.com"